TomatenKuchenDEV/docs/docs/ticket/commands.md

 ## Create a ticketembed

 Prepares a ticket embed.
-You can add more buttons for different ticket categories.
+You can add custom buttons for different ticket categories.

+After creation you can fully edit the message content and embed using https://embed.tomatenkuchen.com .

 `ticketembed [<Title> <Description> <Button text>]`

+## View statistics

+`stats tickets`